RPS Truck Accident Lawyers

-Rosenfeld Injury Lawyers represents people injured or killed in accidents involving RPS trucks.
+Rosenfeld Injury Lawyers LLC represents people injured or killed in accidents involving RPS trucks.
 Our attorneys appreciate the physical, emotional and financial battle injury victims face following a trucking accident.
-Our pledge is to recover every element of damages that you are entitled to under the law.
+We pledge to recover every element of damages that you are entitled to under the law.
 Contact our office for a free review of your RPS truck accident case today.

 RPS, doing business as FedEx Ground, operates nearly 4500 large commercial trucks including tractor-trailers, 18-wheelers, semi-trucks, and parcel vans.
 More than 7300 drivers move the fleet across North America’s highways, city streets, rural areas and side roads.

-The millions of miles traveled every year increases the trucking company’s liability, from many drivers that have been involved in a RPS truck accident.
-Over the course of the last 24 months up to March 2014, the ground parcel delivery company has been involved in 1047 accidents, with 33 fatalities and 362 injuries.
+The millions of miles traveled every year increase the trucking company’s liability, from many drivers that have been involved in an RPS truck accident.
+Over the course of the last 24 months up to March 2014, the ground parcel delivery company had been involved in 1047 accidents, with 33 fatalities and 362 injuries.

 Statistics provided by the U.S. Department of Transportation (DOT) through FMCSA (Federal Motor Carriers Safety Administration) indicate that 170 one of the 7386 drivers working for FedEx Ground (RPS) were taken off the roadways due to failed inspections.
 That number represents 2.3 percent of the total amount of drivers working for the company, which is slightly less than half of the 5.51 percent national average.

-Often times, truck drivers and trucking companies are responsible for serious accidents with injuries happening on the highways.
-In some cases, multiple parties are held legally responsible.
-Individuals and entities that can be found at fault in a truck accident lawsuit often include:
+Often, truck drivers and trucking companies are responsible for accidents with severe injuries occurring on the highways.
+In some cases, multiple parties are held legally accountable.
+The individuals and entities at fault in a truck accident lawsuit might include:

 - The truck driver